chloegng/walmart-hack/README.md

 - we could additionally send users a picture of the product and it's rating info it it is > 4 stars
 - also could send a bit.ly for a link to the product directly that could help promote sales
+- WHATS GREAT?
+- the user doesnt have to download an app or anything, we simply just have them enroll and they get it all via text messages -given more time, we could implementt also a chat bot that helps users, they could text their query and our bot would text them back the API and data
+- this can be integrated in the text service and also a web chat bot on the website

 ----------
 Technologies used:
-Mongodb
-- phone number registry and what categories they register for ExpressJS
+- Mongodb: phone number registry and what categories they register for
+- ExpressJS
-Node.js
+- Node.js
+- EJS
-HTML, CSS, JavaScript
+- HTML, CSS, JavaScript
-Twilio
+- Twilio
-and lastly, but not least
+- and lastly, but not least
-Walmart API
+- Walmart API

 ----------
 Thank you!